• About

 Instructions

-• Place the brioche slices on the skillet and cook slowly for about 4 minutes on each side.
+• Place the brioche slices on the buttered skillet and cook slowly for about 4 minutes on each side.
 Check the brioche slices to make sure they aren't cooking too quickly.
 We want golden brown outside and cooked on the inside.

 • Serve with maple syrup, berries, and powdered sugar.